ikra-rafi/budget/README.md

 # Budget App
 ## Description
-This app is to keep track of your spending.
+This app is to keep track of your spending.fkljal
 ## Links
 ### GitHub
 ## Screenshot